-Chase Sapphire Preferred is worth the $95 annual fee, which takes effect the second year, as long as you spend at least $1,334 per month.
+Chase Sapphire Preferred is worth the $95 annual fee, as long as you spend at least $1,334 per month.
 That will enable you to qualify for the card’s initial rewards bonus, which will cover the cost of many years’ annual fees.

-You get 50,000 points when you spend $4,000 during the first 3 months after you open your account.
-That’s a value of $625 when you redeem for travel through Chase Ultimate Rewards.
-(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.) $625 pays for over 7 years of annual fees (since the first year is free).
+You get 100,000 points when you spend $4,000 during the first 3 months after you open your account.
+That’s a value of $1,250 when you redeem for travel through Chase Ultimate Rewards.
+(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.)
+The bonus alone will pay for 10+ years’ of membership dues.

 Plus, Chase Sapphire Preferred has more benefits than just reward points.
 There are no blackout dates or other travel restrictions.
 And you’ll get a number of other free perks like travel insurance, roadside assistance, and purchase protection.
 All of these things enhance the value of this card even more.

 Therefore, while Chase Sapphire Preferred’s annual fee certainly is above average, the rest of the offer is, too.
 So as long as you have excellent credit and spend enough to qualify for the initial bonus, Chase Sapphire Preferred is well worth the price.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.